reecetech/django-workshop/src/04-models-and-admin.md

 Set the username and password to whatever you would like.
 You can leave email address blank.

 You can now use that username and password to log in to the admin interface.
-Hop back to the terminal and runserver as before using this command:
+But first you will need to restart the server using this command:

 ```bash
 python manage.py runserver
 ```

 To access the admin interface, go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).
-Once you are logged in
-you will see links to Groups and Users but not our Posts.
+Once you are logged in you will see links to Groups and Users but not our Posts.
 This is because we haven't registered our `Post` model with the admin app.
-To do that open `blog/admin.py` and add the following
+To do that open `blog/admin.py` and add the
+following:

 ```python
 from .models import Post